AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/04-Ex1-2-use-market-research-agent.md

       ![Open Word](../media/module-4/E1T2S7-0206.png)

     - Click on **Create blank document**.
-If prompted to Sign in, sign in with your lab credentials.
+If prompted to sign in, sign in with your lab credentials.

     - Select the **Copy response** icon that appears below your final report update.
-Then paste it in the Blanck word document.
+Then paste it in the blank Word document.

       ![Copy response](../media/module-4/E1T2S7a-0206.png)

-    - Click on File > Create a copy > Create a copy online.
+    - Click on **File > Create a copy > Create a copy online**.
 Give the name as **Market Insights Report – Smart Workspaces** and save it to your OneDrive.

 ## Summary